Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

        Refer to the [position](#position-properties) properties that are available.
   - @c "row": the row position of the cell to update.\n Refer to the [position](#position-properties) properties that are available.
-  - @c "value-to-find": if @c "row"/"column" are not provided, this is a string to search for in the cells' content.
+  - @c "value-to-find": if @c "row"/"column" are not provided, this is a cell value to search for.
        The first cell that matches this text will be returned and that is the cell that will be updated.
   - @c "column-count": the number of columns that this cell should consume.\n This can either be a number, or the string @c "all" (meaning all columns).
   - @c "row-count": the number of rows that this cell should consume.\n